 A scholarship is financial aid that you do not have to pay back.
 You may qualify due to financial need, academic achievements or other talents, community involvement, or interest in certain career fields.
 There are many scholarship opportunities available* to help bridge the gap between the total cost of your education and what you or your family can afford to pay.

-The first step in applying for any type of financial aid, including scholarships, it to fill out the Free Application for Federal Student Aid (FAFSA).
-Review the 2018-2019 Application Process and file before the March 1, 2018 priority filing date.
+The first step in applying for any type of financial aid, including scholarships, is to fill out the Free Application For Federal Student Aid (FAFSA) or Maryland State Financial Aid Application (MSFAA)*.

 HCC Educational Foundation